 - Know when do you feel most productive and block that time for yourself to make decisions

-Below is the list of course benefits of our Avoiding Cognitive Bias In Meetings training programme content
+Below is the list of course content of our Avoiding Cognitive Bias In Meetings training course

 - Learn about why people struggle to reason and judge objectively in certain situations